swannodette/baduk/_posts/2016-09-25-ayd-round-four.markdown

 thanks to an overlooked cut by my opponent.
 White had the advantage for most of the game due to several mistakes I made as pointed out by In-seong.
-I had seen most of the big/urgent moves he suggested but my intuition for when they should to be played needs further development.
+I had seen most of the big/urgent moves he suggested but my intuition for when they should be played needs further development.

 The big mistakes for me in this round was approaching the top left on